I just got a “goodbye” text/call from my friend, what do I do?

 • Have another friend reach out and talk to them.

-• Talk to a teacher or their parent.
+• Talk to a trusted adult at school or their parents/guardians.

 • This may feel like you’re breaking your friend’s trust.
 But as they say, “It’s better to lose the friendship than lose the friend.”